-- Information security relates to the way an organisation keeps data accurate, available and accessible only to approved employees.
+- ISO 27001 relates to the way an organisation keeps data accurate, available and accessible only to approved employees.

-- Data privacy relates to the way an organisation collects personal data and prevents unauthorised use or disclosure.
+- ISO 27701 relates to the way an organisation collects personal data and prevents unauthorised use or disclosure.

-ISO 27701’s approach recognises that by expanding on the clauses of ISO 27001 and controls in Annex A that relate specifically to data privacy, as well as providing two additional sets of controls specific to data controllers and data processors.
+ISO 27701’s helps organisations do this by expanding on the clauses of ISO 27001 and controls in Annex A that relate specifically to data privacy.
+It also provides two additional sets of controls specific to data controllers and data processors.

-It also builds on the principle of information security by directing the reader to the more expansive privacy principles in ISO 29100.
-These cover a wider range of privacy concerns, including those discussed in data protection regulations internationally.
+Additionally, it builds on the principle of information security by directing the reader to the more expansive privacy principles in ISO 29100, the international standard that provides a privacy framework for personal data held in IT systems.